Writing

 Spelling

 Spelling remains a focus across school, even after children have secured their knowledge of phonics.
-Children in Years 1-6 will receive daily spelling instruction of 10-15 minutes.
+Children in Years 1-6 will receive daily spelling instruction during lessons and additional time during targetted interventions.
 We use the SpellingShed scheme, a scheme comprising engaging games which are encouraged to be completed at home.
 If children cannot access the Spelling Shed app, children are sent home with an engaging booklet of games and activities each week.
-Spellings are then tested each week and records are kept by the teacher.
+Spellings are then tested each week using the SpellingShed app and records are kept by the teacher.
 After each test, new spellings will be updated for children to practice in class and at home.
 Rewards will be given out each week for children who rank high up on the ‘league table.’
 In addition, key spellings for each writing lesson are introduced to support children with their individual lessons.

 Supporting children with SEND